AdobeDocs/experience-manager-65.en/help/sites-authoring/basic-handling.md

 * Keyboard navigation

-  You can navigate a website using only the keyboard with the standard browser functionality of the **TAB** key (or **OPT+TAB**).
-These keys move you between elements on the page that are focusable.
-In the **Sites** console there is the added option to  **Skip to main content** , thus speeding navigation by skipping the standard elements in the (product) toolbar.
+  You can navigate a website using only the keyboard.
+This uses the standard browser functionality of the **TAB** key (or **OPT+TAB**) to move you between elements on the page that are *focusable*.

+  In the **Sites** console there is the added option to  **Skip to main content**.
+This becomes visible as you *tab* through the header options, and speeds your navigation by allowing you to skip the standard elements in the (product) toolbar and taking you directly to the main content.

   ![bh-30](assets/bh-30.png)